VisualComputingInstitute/PARIS-sem-seg/README.md

 ## ROS nodes
 There is a very thin wrapper around a trained frozen network.
 Please check the corresponding [README](https://github.com/VisualComputingInstitute/PARIS-sem-seg/blob/master/ros_nodes/ROS_NODES_README.md).
 This of course runs on Python 2.7, but there are no guarantees for the rest of the code.

+### Pretrained frozen models for the ROS nodes
+In order to run the semantic segmentation ros node a frozen graph is needed.
+To do some initial debugging, here are two frozen graphs that could be used.
+While both models are fully convolutional, the scale at which objects appear in the images should reoughly correspond to the scale the network was trained on.
+* [Full model](https://rwth-aachen.sciebo.de/s/1BJk7Ek5XrA5vvI) This is a default model as used in most experiments and it was trained on the Mapillary Dataset, where all images were rescaled to a width of 512 pixels.
+This model runs at around 1.4 fps on a Jetson TX2 using 256x512 inputs.
+* [Reduced model](https://rwth-aachen.sciebo.de/s/UIvpPJtcGOszjOd) This model is trained on quater resolution CityScapes images and uses a reduced base channel count (8 instead of 48), hence its performance is significantly degraded.
+However, this model runs at almost 11 fps on a Jetson TX2 using 256x512 inputs.

 ## Design space
 A list of things to try eventually to see how the performance and speed changes.